Creating an Exchange Marketplace listing

 - Enter a description for your business.
 Use this to provide potential buyers with important information, including details about your sales, marketing strategies, target markets, the history of your business, and why you have decided to sell the business.

-- Link your social media accounts.
+- Include links to your social media accounts.

 Your listing's sales and traffic data cannot be modified.
 Exchange will show all verifiable sales and traffic data on your listing.